Key takeaways for histamine intolerance:

 Mast cells are a type of immune cell that creates and stores histamine.
 They are found in most tissues in the body, especially in areas of the body exposed to the outside world.
 Allergens cause mast cells to burst or degranulate and release histamine.
 Large numbers of mast cells are found in the skin, bronchial tree mucosa, and intestinal mucosa.
 In addition to allergens, viruses, bacteria, and fungi also activate mast cells.[ref]

-Related article: Mast cell activation syndrome – Genetics, causes, solutions
+Related articles: Mast cell activation syndrome – Genetics, causes, solutions & MRGPRX2 receptor activation of mast cells

 Histamine receptors: understand the different effects of histamine